EricZ0963/Reference/linuxCommands.md

 ## FTP / SFTP

 [FileZilla](https://filezilla-project.org/download.php?type=client) is a good FTP client with a GUI.
+If you would rather use CLI, the following commands will be useful.

 ### put